GitHubDragonFly/AB-Modbus-Master/README.md

 - The "Get Tags" button will fetch ControlLogix tags and selecting any of the fetched tags will copy it to the clipboard.
 - You can specify the name of the Program to get tags for (the default is set to MainProgram).
 - As for AB tags, you will need to specify the Custom String Length when the "custom string" data type is selected.
 - MicroLogix PID addressing is also a part of this app (ex.
-PD10:0 or PD10:0.PV), might not work with newer versions of plctag library
+PD10:0 or PD10:0.PV), might not work with newer versions of the libplctag library
 - As for Modbus tags, you will need to specify the String Length when the "string" data type is selected.
 - Modbus addressing: CO = Coil, DI = Discrete Input, IR = Input Register, HR = Holding Register (all these set by 0, 1, 3 and 4 xxxxx addressing).
 - Modbus byte/word swapping is a bit tricky but I hope most of it functions correctly.